robertmuth/Cwerg/FrontEndDocs/tutorial.md

 is significant.

 We give some examples below to convey a general feeling for the language.
-The details should become clear after reading through the tutorial.
+The details should become clear after reading the rest of the tutorial.

 More examples can be found here: https://github.com/robertmuth/Cwerg/tree/master/FrontEnd/ConcreteSyntax/TestData